TeleAI-mcp/prime-ml-project-pr8n/README.md

-# prime-ml-project-pr8n
+# Prime Ml Project Pr8N

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.